top of page

 Pita bread or any flatbread

-Prick the eggplant in a few places with a fork and roast the eggplant in the over (the grill is always better) till soft and completely mushy, about 15 minutes.
-You know the eggplant is cooked when it is charred in spots and when you poke a skewer through the eggplant and it goes through without any resistance.
-Cool, peel off the charred skin, and mush the eggplant, with your fingers is best.
-Be sure to collect the roasted juices from the eggplant, they are the most delicious part.
+Prick the eggplant in a few places with a fork and roast it in the oven (the grill is always better) until soft and completely mushy, about 15 minutes.
+You know the eggplant is cooked when it is charred in spots and when you poke a skewer through it, it goes through without any resistance.
+Cool, peel off the charred skin, and mush the eggplant with your fingers.
+Be sure to collect the roasted juices from the eggplant; they are the most delicious part.

-Mix the mushed eggplant with the 1 cup yogurt, pepper and salt to taste.
+Mix the mashed eggplant with the 1 cup of yoghurt, pepper and salt to taste.
 Set aside.

-While the eggplant is roasting, heat the oil in a large frying pan and add the ground meat and sauté on medium heat till cooked and is beginning to crisp and turn golden.
+While the eggplant is roasting, heat the oil in a large frying pan and add the ground meat.
+Sauté on medium heat until cooked, beginning to crisp, and turning golden.
 Be sure to continuously break up the meat to a fine crumble while it is frying, you do not want large lumps.
-Add the Aleppo pepper, tomato paste, oregano, pepper and salt and mix well, Taste and adjust the spice and salt.
-You want the meat to pop with flavors and have a wonderful bright heat to them.
+Add the Aleppo pepper, tomato paste, oregano, pepper and salt and mix well.
+Taste and adjust the spice and salt.
+You want the meat to pop with flavours and have an excellent bright heat to them.
 Set aside.

 To assemble, heat the eggplant till very hot.
 Heat the meat till it begins to crisp again.
-Layer the hot eggplant in a wide shallow bowl or plate.
+Layer the hot eggplant in a wide, shallow bowl or plate.
 Add the heated meat on top sprinkling it all over the eggplant, it does not need to be even.
-Splatter with the remaining yogurt .
-Melt the butter is a small pot over a very low flame so as not to burn it.
-Add the Aleppo pepper to the heated butter and sizzle for 2-3 seconds, it burns very fast, and pour the hot oil over the meat and eggplant, Top with parsley and serve immediately with pita or other flat breads.
+Splatter with the remaining yoghurt.
+Melt the butter in a small pot over a very low flame so as not to burn it.
+Add the Aleppo pepper to the heated butter and sizzle for 2-3 seconds; it burns very fast, and pour the hot oil over the meat and eggplant.
+Top with parsley and serve immediately with pita or other flat breads.

 • Facebook